WebOrigami/docs/src/content/language/tutorial.md

 The main About Us page should display a tile for each member that links to their individual page.

-At the moment, the `site.ori` file is passing a single person's name to `index.orit`:
+At the moment, the `site.ori` file is passing a single person's name to `index.ori`:

 ```
-  index.html = index.orit(teamData.yaml/0/name)
+  index.html = index.ori(teamData.yaml/0/name)
 ```

-We're going to change `index.orit` so that, instead of just accepting a single person's name, it accepts the entire hierarchical tree of team data.
+We're going to change `index.ori` so that, instead of just accepting a single person's name, it accepts the entire hierarchical tree of team data.

 <span class="tutorialStep"></span> **Try it:** Switch the Glitch editor window.
 In `site.ori`, update the formula for `index.html` so that the entire `teamData.yaml` file is passed to the template.